 SEO isn’t a one-time effort.
 Regularly monitor your performance using tools like Google Analytics, track keyword rankings, and adjust your strategy based on the results.
 SEO is an ongoing process, so staying updated and refining your tactics is key to long-term success.

-Different Stratgies of SEO
+Different Strategies of SEO

 SEO isn’t one-size-fits-all.
 There are different strategies you can use depending on your goals, timeline, and risk tolerance.
 The three main types of SEO strategies are White Hat SEO, Black Hat SEO, and Gray Hat SEO.
 Let’s break down each one to help you decide which is best for your website.